 Good restaurants abound in Memphis, and one of the finest is run by a pair of great chefs who have been nominated for the James Beard Best Chefs award, Andy Ticer and Michael Hudman.
-They opened the restaurant Catherine & Mary's in a renovated apartment building downtown Memphis two years ago.
+They opened Catherine & Mary's in a renovated apartment building downtown Memphis two years ago.
 These two bring Tuscan and Sicilian recipes straight from their grandmothers’ cooking which is how they decided on the name.
 In addition, there are some Southern and more creative variations on these recipes to delight diners.
 The menus change frequently based on what is available in the area.
 We found the food to be both delicious and elegant.
 We highly recommend the Clamarata Pasta made of mushrooms, prosciutto, Calabrian chiles and gorgonzola.
-I enjoyed the Fish of the Day which was an elegantly prepared piece of swordfish atop a cream sauce paired with a red sauce.
+I enjoyed the Fish of the Day, which was an elegantly prepared piece of swordfish atop a cream sauce paired with a red sauce.
 A goat cheese cheesecake begged to be chosen as dessert, and we were not disappointed in this creamy delight topped with an apple strudel mixture.

-Memphis is known for its Bar-B-Q which makes it difficult to choose which one to try.
+Memphis is known for its barbecue, which makes it difficult to choose which one to try.
 We were given a list of three or four but settled on one dear to my travel writer’s heart where she has come with her family in past years, The Bar-B-Que Shop, “home of the dancing pigs” where we indulged in a slab of ribs and the special Bar-B-Q Spaghetti.
 This place hits the spot for authentic Bar-B-Q.

 One of my favorites Memphis restaurants is The Liquor Store, a diner and bar in the trendy Broad Street Arts District.
 This creative restaurant is housed in a former liquor store and offers home cooked Southern as well as Latin food.
 The interior is playful and bright, and the choices of menu items make it difficult to decide what to order.
 Every dish was perfectly prepared and the addition of a couple of tempting cocktails added to the fun of The Liquor Store.